Travel with Stockles

-This page is dedicated to travelling.
-To encourage you to explore the world and to overcome all of your mental blockages which unables you to do the same.
+This page is dedicated to traveling.
+To encourage you to explore the world and overcome all of your mental blockages which prohibits you from doing the same.

-Norway, Sweden, Finland, Denmark, Germany, Netherlands, Belgium, France, Spain, Portugal, Italy, Austria, Croatia, Greece, Turkey, USA, Australia, Vietnam, Cambodia, Thailand, Malaysa, Singapore, Indonesia, Japan and South Korea
+Norway, Sweden, Finland, Denmark, Germany, Netherlands, Belgium, France, Spain, Portugal, Italy, Austria, Croatia, Greece, Turkey, USA, Australia, Vietnam, Cambodia, Thailand, Malaysia, Singapore, Indonesia, Japan, and South Korea

 Countries I’ve lived In

-The first time I travelled in Europe I did it with a Interrail card.
+The first time I traveled in Europe I did it with an Interrail card.
 You pay a set amount for a time period and then you can travel with trains around Europe as much as you want.

 Problem?
-This cheap ticket only counts for regular (local) trains and they are far slower than the high speed trains.
+This cheap ticket only counts for regular (local) trains and they are far slower than the high-speed trains.
 Most people can’t afford to spend 18 hours to go from Paris to Barcelona.
-Hence, you end up paying for a high speed traing and the total sum becomes quite expensive.
+Hence, you end up paying for a high-speed train and the total sum becomes quite expensive.

-I recommend flying (faster) or taking busses (cheaper and more flexible)
+I recommend flying (faster) or taking buses (cheaper and more flexible)

 How to find the cheapest flights?

 The best thing about traveling with busses is that you can postpone ordering tickets and just show up at the bus station.
 At least I find this freedom very relaxing.